Ty182/Ty182/README.md

 ## About Me:

-I am a senior cyber security professional in Austin, TX.
+I work as a security engineer with a focus on cloud and infrastructure security.

 - 🕸️ Check out my website, [TechwithTyler](https://www.techwithtyler.dev)